Poirier knocks out Conor McGregor in 2nd round at UFC 257

 With a second chance to derail McGregor while boosting his own hopes of regaining the lightweight title, Poirier didn’t miss.

 Sporting a shaved head and a beard, McGregor pushed the action early against Poirier, who landed an early takedown before getting backed against the cage for stretches of the first round.
-In the second, Poirier bothered McGregor with leg kicks before throwing the punches that ended it.
+But Poirier bothered and battered McGregor with leg kicks throughout the fight before throwing the punches that ended it.

 In the co-main event at UFC 257, three-time Bellator lightweight champion Michael Chandler made a stunning UFC debut with a violent knockout of New Zealand’s Dan Hooker midway through the first round.

 Chandler could be the next matchup for Poirier in a fight for the lightweight title apparently vacated by long-reigning 155-pound champ Khabib Nurmagomedov, who announced his retirement after his final victory last fall.
+Nurmagomedov has beaten both McGregor and Poirier in the past 2 1/2 years.

 UFC President Dana White so far has been unable to persuade Nurmagomedov to go back on his vow to his mother to quit the sport after his father’s death, not even for a wildly lucrative rematch with McGregor, who repeatedly vowed to fight on after this loss to Poirier.